0xcert/techpaper/src/paper.md

 ### 2.2.3.
 On-chain Data

-Some assets need additional parameters stored directly on the Xcert.
-This data are usually used by the blockchain mechanics like atomic swaps where a transaction can be performed only under certain conditions.
+Some assets need additional parameters stored directly in the Xcert.
+This data is usually used by blockchain mechanics like atomic swaps where a transaction can be performed only under certain conditions.

 ### 2.2.4.
 Off-chain Data

 Optionally an asset can also provide dynamic metadata on some public URI.
-These data provide additional information about an asset, should be publically accessible to anyone, and can change over time.
+These data provide additional information about an asset, should be publicly accessible to anyone and can change over time.

 Every Xcert should have at least the basic metadata JSON Schema definition like this: